Chromatic Numbers of Simplicial Manifolds: An explicit example of a triangulated -sphere with

 \end{exmp}

 As before for surfaces in Section~\ref{sec:2-2}, we tried bistellar flips \cite{BjoernerLutz2000} to search through the space of triangulations of~$S^3$, but never found an example with $\chi_2>4$.
-Also, we have not been able to find in the literature a single concrete example of a combinatorial $3$-sphere not admitting a $(4,2)$-coloring.
-At least, the literature does contain sporadic examples of combinatorial $3$-spheres with $2$-chromatic number equal to $4$.
+Also, we have not been able to find in the literature a single concrete example of a triangulated $3$-sphere not admitting a $(4,2)$-coloring.
+At least, the literature does contain sporadic examples of triangulated $3$-spheres with $2$-chromatic number equal to $4$.